open-AIMS/ereefs/README.md

 An R package containing few useful functions to make accessing eReefs and other CSIRO-EMS output files easier. <p>

 These functions rely on the netcdf4 package, which works best under Linux or MacOS.
 The functions provided here should work under Windows for locally-stored files, but will also work for OPeNDAP-served netcdf files under Linux or MacOS.
+They can be made to work for OPenDAP-served files under Windows with a custom-compiled version of the ncdf4 package -- contact me, Barbara Robson (brobson@aims.gov.au) for details.
     <H2>Functions to extract time-series from eReefs netcdf files</H2>
       get_ereefs_ts()<BR>
       get_ereefs_depth_integrated_ts ()<BR>